steven-varga/h5cpp/tests/README.md

 dependencies for testing ALL TESTCASES:
 ----------------------------------------
-have boost ublas installed some way sudo apt install libarmadillo-dev libitpp-dev libblitz0-dev
+have boost ublas installed some way sudo apt install libarmadillo-dev libitpp-dev libblitz0-dev libdlib-dev

 FAILS:
 ------